shanmugapriyal03/sysarch-acs/README.md

 2.  export PACKAGES_PATH= path pointing to edk2-libc
 3.  source edksetup.sh
 4.  make -C BaseTools/Source/C
+- For ACPI
 5.  source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh bsa
+- For DT
+5.  source ShellPkg/Application/sysarch-acs/tools/scripts/acsbuild.sh bsa_dt

 #### 1.3 Build output

 The EFI executable file is generated at <edk2_path>/Build/Shell/DEBUG_GCC49/AARCH64/Bsa.efi

-## SBSA - Architecture Compliance Suite
+## SBSA Architecture Compliance Suite

 SBSA **Architecture Compliance Suite** (ACS) is a collection of self-checking, portable C-based tests.
 This suite includes a set of examples of the invariant behaviors that are provided by the [SBSA](https://developer.arm.com/documentation/den0029/i/?lang=en) specification, so that implementers can verify if these behaviours have been interpreted correctly.